cuzfrog/maila/README.md

 ###How to use:

 1. add java to PATH.
+2. Use provided bmt.bat along with config.xml : (./bmt/app)
-2. `bmt -help`  you can have all instructions and examples:
+3. `bmt -help`  you can have all instructions and examples:

 Use csv file to define mails, and send: